-Liberty Bridge & Independence Bridge: Map 10, project 2 update
+Liberty Bridge & Independence Bridge:

 Both are bascule bridges over the Saginaw River that provide crucial links to the BCATS Area.
 The bridges are leased to United Bridge Partners and the City of Bay City is not involved in the operation or maintenance of these bridges.
 Liberty Bridge is undergoing a complete rehabilitation and modernization, while Independence Bridge is undergoing a replacement that may become a rehabilitation project as it was in better condition than expected.